Open Roads, June | Lot 115

 This particular “Komfort” specification example was delivered in September 1987 and finished in Graphite Black with black and grey leather interior.
 Its detailed service history shows that it was enjoyed to the full in its early life, sometimes covering in excess of 10,000 kilometers a year.
 Given the all-weather capability and approachable nature of the 959, this should not come as a surprise and there is a very pertinent argument that cars like the 959 need to be used, enjoyed and maintained to be at their best; this example is proof of that.
 Indeed, its first ten services from 1987 to 2002 were all carried out by the same official Porsche Centre in Essen, which would have ensured it was kept in fine mechanical fettle.
 From 2003 to 2008 the car was looked after by the official Porsche centre in Padua, Italy, and subsequently it was cared for by Soli Moreno of Bologna with its history file showing no less than eight visits from 2009 to 2016.
 At this point the car had covered just under 85,000 kilometers and it has been sparingly used since.

 It presents in condition commensurate with its mileage and age and is a very honest example of an enjoyed but well-loved 959.
 It was forensically inspected and thoroughly appraised by The Porsche Classic Centre in the Netherlands in May 2021, which confirmed its original specification, engine, and chassis number.
 The report is an extremely useful document for its next owner as it also details every element that he or she might want to address in time to ensure a further 85,000 kilometers of happy motoring.
+As part of the inspection, which included a short test drive, a safety notice from Porsche states that the fuel lines should be replaced before the car is next driven.

 It is truly one of the iconic supercars of the 20th Century, with a comprehensive history file and a mileage that permits continued healthy use with little to no impact on its value.